QuentinFelix/docs/pages/fundamentals.md

 something to compare it to.
 That's where the compare service comes in.

 It is a combination of the draft service and the sample service.
-It will first created a stack of sampled drafts for standard models, and then stack your own draft on top of that.
+It will first create a stack of sampled drafts for standard models, and then stack your own draft on top of that.

 This way, you can simply eyeball your own pattern in comparison to a range of other models.